zense/IIITB-StudentKit/docs/faq.md

 8. **I have received admission in IITs.
 Why should I consider joining IIIT Bangalore?**

+  No doubt, IIT's are the top-most institutes in the country and have been pioneers in higher education over the last few decades but IIIT Bangalore, since its inception, has been considered one of the top institute for post- graduation, rated even above some IIT's

   The answer to your question is subjective, and depends on your point of view, your rank and your aim in life.

   If for instance you have a decent rank in JEE which guarantees you a decent branch in an old IIT , then by all means go for it.
 The trouble starts when you have a borderline rank.
 It then comes down to you, whether you want the IIT tag or the branch of your choice.

+  We have once proven that IIITB does not lag behind the IIT's.
+With the introduction to the iMTech course, we plan to do it again.
+The students here are extremely passionate about their course and many have even preferred joining IIITB over the new IIT's.
+IIT's are considered superior to us and this drives us to put in an extra effort to show that we are second to none.

 9. **Why should I join the 5-year dual degree programme?
 In the 4-year programme, I finish one year early.**

-  In a 5 year programme, you complete both a BTech and MTech which would have otherwise taken you 6 years.
-Hence, you are saving an year.
+  Firstly - the fact that it is an 'integrated' course which helps you gain a year as opposed to typical BTech + MTech routes (5 yrs vs 6 yrs).
+A seamless transition between undergraduate and master's courses allows for exposure to greater detail and greater breadth.
+And if you are keen to gain some specialization in your field by means of a Master's course,then why not choose an option that saves you an year?

+  Also,everything depends on what you expect to achieve in terms of academic competence at the end of college.
+That depends upon how 'effective' a course will be.
+The iMTech course provides an opportunity for industry internship/thesis for the final part of the program - very valuable for work experience and developing research acumen.Also it is easy to plan a set of courses/electives for forthcoming years because they are being covered in the same institute (the knowledge requirements are better known)
+  - consider finishing a fundamentals course in one institute and opting for the advanced course in a different one, it is hard to gauge the standards expected.

+  Weigh 'your' options and plan well!!!
+That's the only true comparator.

 10. **Is branch change allowed?**